10 Signs of Teenage Bullying and What Parents Can Do

 A school guidance counselor, therapist, social worker, psychologist, or other mental health professional can offer strategies to help parents protect teens, and to help teens cope with the mental health effects of adolescent bullying.

-In summary, if parents remain vigilant and maintain communication, teens will have a better chance of avoiding the negative psychological impact of teenage bullying.
-However, both parents and teens may benefit from additional support from a mental health professional or a teen treatment program.
-If a teen is experiencing symptoms of depression, anxiety, trauma, or suicidal behavior, teen bullying treatment is a necessity.
+As a parent, it’s important that you remain vigilant and maintain communication with your teen.
+Teens will have a better chance of avoiding the negative psychological impact of teenage bullying if you remain an open, safe space for them to share.
+And remember, If your teen is experiencing symptoms of depression, anxiety, trauma, or suicidal behavior, teen bullying treatment is a necessity.

 Sources